Unsure about your French table manners? Click Here to download > > How to avoid these 10 food etiquette mistakes !

 Little Venice Colmar at Christmas, one of the loveliest France Christmas marketsPetite Venise at Christmastime © Tourisme Colmar

-The 1150 Christmas lights and the city's decor have won Colmar a prize from the Academy of Street Arts.
-By using computer-aided fiber optics, the lights are woven through town, shining and ebbing at will and highlighting each detail of the city's contours.
+The more than 1000 Christmas lights and the city's decor have won Colmar a prize from the Academy of Street Arts for its computer-aided fiber optics.

 The entire town is decorated for Christmas and because the heart of Colmar is pedestrian, nothing comes between you and the Christmas brightness.
-It's like walking into a constellation, albeit one tinged with fluorescence.
+It's like walking into a fluorescent constellation.

 More information on the Colmar Christmas market